 These days in the Portland area I find that most people who tip are paying $20,000 or more for their wedding.

 Like I said earlier, DO NOT FEEL OBLIGATED TO TIP THESE DAYS!
 But if you want to, the cheat sheet does help for you to plan your budget around tipping your vendors.
 If you do choose to tip, MAKE SURE YOU BUDGET FOR IT!

 Let us know how you feel about this topic; to tip or not to tip!

 Written by MEGA Music Entertainment of Portland, OR

 Find the perfect Portland DJ or Disc Jockey!
-Party Blast lists professional DJs and Disc Jockeys for weddings, parties, and special events in Portland, OR.
+Party Blast lists professional DJs and Disc Jockeys for parties in Portland, OR.

-Other Areas Near Portland to Find Wedding & Party DJs:
+Other Areas Near Portland to Find Party DJs: